rvaldez20/API-typeORM/README.md

 Steps to run this project:

-1. You need to Run `npm i` for intal dependencies
+1. You need to Run `npm i` for install dependencies